News - 03 May 2019

 That’s what led me to study environmental management at university—I want to figure out how to manage the earth correctly, in a way that we can sustain.
 Because my greatest fear is that Australia will be a world leader for biodiversity loss and deforestation.

-Movement For Life is also where I knew I’d be able to find like-minded people with similar values to me.
+Community groups are also where I knew I’d be able to find like-minded people with similar values to me.
 Because even though there are hundreds of people that care about the environment and the Northern beaches, it can still be hard to find and connect with those people.
 So getting to be part of a group, but a group within my local area, was super appealing.

 I also want to bring hope to other like-minded people out there—that there are people, groups, organisations that exist and are willing to fight for our environment.
 My generation often talks about eco-anxiety and depression, and these big problems ahead of us.
 I think it’s important to send a message to them that “the rest of us are here, we want to help, and here's how you can help by coming and joining us and working together on these things.”
 There’s been such a rise in Australia of environmentalism—soon, the people that don't care about the environment are going to be the odd ones out.

-I also hope to use my Movement For Life training to protect the places that are close to my heart, working alongside other members of my community.
+I also hope to use my training to protect the places that are close to my heart, working alongside other members of my community.
 I’d like to see more sustainable living start to be implemented in my local area, so that people can still live there and enjoy it, but also preserve the natural surroundings.

 Since getting involved with The Wilderness Society, I’ve been sending emails to politicians all the time, and find myself telling others to turn off the lights or remember to bring their KeepCup.
 It was my mum that brought me to be where I am today, and I couldn't be prouder that I'm becoming just like her.